Solution

 What The Workflow Needs

-The useful output is a defendable grading path.
+The useful output is a grading path reviewers can inspect.

 Buyer-side teams need requirement-level grading with direct links back to the source response, not just high-level summaries of what the vendor probably meant.